By Glen Sparks

 He couldn’t stay healthy.
 Luckily for Vance, smacking that poker table turned a chronic pain into an excruciating one.
 He sorely needed medical attention.
 (He supposedly won the pot.
 His exact hand is lost to history.)

 Whatever the doctor did, it worked.
 (One theory is that Vance had some bone chips removed from his aching elbow.)
 He notched 21 wins for the Pelicans in 1921.
 The Brooklyn Robins, the forerunner of the Dodgers, purchased Vance’s contract from New Orleans in early 1922.
 He responded by winning 18 games in each of the next two seasons for Brooklyn.

 That led up to 1924.
 The pitcher, with a big smile and a shock of wavy red hair that he hid underneath his cap, won the MVP award that season.
 Besides compiling a career-high 262 strikeouts, he went 28-6 with a 2.16 ERA (174 ERA+) and a WAR of 10.4.
 Vance won 15 straight games at one point and struck out a career-high 15 batters on Aug.
 23 against the Chicago Cubs.

 Vance flat-out dominated National League hitters.
 Burleigh Grimes and Dolph Luque, finished second and third, respectively, in strikeouts that season.
 They fanned 221 batters combined, or 41 fewer than Vance.

-The Dodgers’ ace threw a no-hitter in ’25, on Sept.
-13. The no-no came on a Sunday afternoon at Brooklyn’s Ebbets Field, in the first game of doubleheader against the Philadelphia Phillies.
+The Dodgers’ ace threw a no-hitter the next year.
+The Sept.
+13 no-no came on a Sunday afternoon at Brooklyn’s Ebbets Field, in the first game of doubleheader against the Philadelphia Phillies.
 Vance was matched up against Clarence Mitchell, who didn’t record an out in the game.
 He gave up three runs in the first inning, departed for relief that never came and was on the losing end of a 10-1 blowout.
 Dick Cox, the Brooklyn clean-up batter, had four hits, while Johnny Mitchell and Jimmy Johnston each drove in three runs.

 Vance walked one batter and struck out nine.
 Philly scored a lone run in the second inning.
 Nelson “Chicken” Hawks reached on a Johnston error, advanced to second base and ran safely to third following a passed ball by Brooklyn catcher Hank DeBerry.
 Hawks then scored his unearned run on a sacrifice fly from Bernie Friberg.